1995–96 Minnesota Timberwolves season: Kevin Garnett

 In Garnett's rookie season, the Timberwolves were in the midst of a transition phase; they replaced Bill Blair with Flip Saunders as head coach early in the season and made several trades.
 Garnett initially came off the bench in his rookie year, but moved into the starting lineup soon after Saunders became head coach.

 In his rookie year, Garnett and fellow newcomer Tom Gugliotta carried the scoring load.
-Garnett did not immediately leap to stardom as later prep-to-pro prospects such as Amar'e Stoudemire, LeBron James, and Dwight Howard would, but he did have a very respectable rookie year.
-He averaged 10.4 points, 6.3 rebounds, 1.8 assists, and 1.6 blocks per game and was voted into the NBA All-Rookie Second Team.
+Garnett averaged 10.4 points, 6.3 rebounds, 1.8 assists, and 1.6 blocks per game and was voted into the NBA All-Rookie Second Team.

 Despite having some promising players, the Timberwolves suffered through their seventh consecutive sub-30 win season and failed to make the playoffs.
 At the time Garnett was the youngest NBA player in history at 19 years and 11 months of age.